 N. Future changes and updates

-This order may be superseded or amended, in writing, at any time.
+This Standing Order may be rescinded, superseded, or amended, in writing, at any time.

 for Housing Court Standing Order 1-20: Implementation of mandatory electronic filing for attorneys in summary process and small claims cases in the Housing Court Department